samer--/switex/README.md

 ## Installation

 If you install the Prolog side of things as an SWI package, then server.pl and latex.pl should be available as Prolog modules.

-Then the switex shell script should be placed somewhere on your PATH.
+The shell script in bin/switex should be copied or linked to somewhere on your PATH.

+The TeX file tex/switex.sty should be copied or linked to somewhere in your TeX tree.

+## Testing